jaitaiwan/express-module-server/README.md

   app.listen(1337)
 ```

-More dock to come.
-(Above dock assumes knowledge of module-server's demo-server.js)
+More documentation to come.
+(Above documentation assumes knowledge of module-server's demo-server.js)